ink0rr/minecraft-server/README.md

 ## Why?

-If you, for whatever reason, need to execute a code that imports `@minecraft/server` that happens to use it's `const` or `enum` as values, then you'll probably need this to mock the package's data.
+If you, for whatever reason, need to execute a code that imports `@minecraft/server` and use it's values, then you'll probably need this.